mjiricka/quake-like-console/README.md

 # Quake-like console for OpenBox

-Python 3 script for displaying "quake-like" urxvt console in OpenBox.
+Python 3 script for displaying "quake-like" uRXVt console in OpenBox.

-## What it is
+## How it works

 Console has two states: visible or hidden.
 Visible console appears on top of a screen above all windows and on all desktops.
-Hidden console is completely unmaped.
+Hidden console is completely invisible (its window is unmaped).

 ## How to run it

 Code is written in Python 3 and uses:
- * urxvt terminal,
+ * uRXVT terminal,
  * python Xlib and EWMH packages (both in PIP),
- * xmessage command (i.e. Xorg utlity) for displaying error (not necessary).
+ * xmessage command (i.e. Xorg utlity) for displaying error (can be omited).

-Script is intended to be used from Openbox's *rc.xml* file like this:
+Script is intended to be used from OpenBox's *rc.xml* file like this:

     <keybind key="W-t">
        <action name="Execute">